zendframework/zend-stratigility/docs/book/migration/to-v3.md

-# Migrating to version 2
+# Migrating from version 2 to version 3

 ## PHP 7.1 support